 What Should You Do When Your Dog Tries to Jump on People in Your House?

 During the holidays, people usually enjoy visiting their families.
-This can often be an enjoyable experience, although it can be overwhelming to people who have easily excited dogs.
+This can often be an enjoyable experience, although it can be overwhelming for people who have easily excited dogs.
 You should treat this experience as you would if there was a guest in your home.

 Something else that you could attempt is having your family participate in actively training your dog as well, as they are your family.
 Chances are that it’s easier to ask your family for help than someone who is a guest to your house.